ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 - Don’t schedule these meetings back to back.
 When its performance review "season", I typically only schedule one in a day or if in the same day, spaced out by 4-5 hours.
 - Give yourself enough time to conduct them, I typically set aside 60 minutes.
 - Potentially separate the review from compensation discussions.
-- Schedule regular check ins (e.g. 1-1s, goal reviews, etc.) to ensure feedback is being addressed.
+- Schedule regular check ins (e.g. one-on-ones, goal reviews, etc.) to ensure feedback is being addressed.

 Do not save up all your "feedback" for performance reviews.
 Practice [radical candor](https://www.radicalcandor.com/) (care personally and challenge directly) to ensure you are providing ongoing guidance and support.